 It is poorly understood whether laws and regulation can reduce the potential costs associated with prostitution.
 Some social scientists have proposed a system which involves decriminalization of indoor sex work (as opposed to uniform criminalization), but few governments have been willing to experiment with the policy (Weitzer, 2011).
-It has been argued that indoor prostitution typically involves less exploitation, less risk of violence, more control over working conditions, more job satisfaction, and higher selfesteem (Weitzer, 2005).
-Street prostitution has higher rates of gonorrhea (Willcox, 1962; Dunlop, Lamb and King, 1971; Potterat, Rothenberg and Bross, 1979), rape and sexual assault (Church et al., 2001).
+It has been argued that indoor prostitution typically involves less exploitation, less risk of violence, more control over working conditions, more job satisfaction, and higher self-esteem (Weitzer, 2005).
+Street prostitution has higher rates of gonorrhoea (Willcox, 1962; Dunlop et al., 1971; Potterat et al., 1979), rape and sexual assault (Church et al., 2001).
 However, none of these studies provide causal estimates, and most are plagued by statistical problems due to reliance on small, non-representative samples based on convenience sampling.
 In addition, despite the greater prevalence of indoor sex work, the majority of research has focused on street work.
 Given prostitution laws rarely change and are fairly uniform across regions, knowledge about the impact of decriminalizing indoor sex work is largely conjectural.

-This is the first paper to evaluate the decriminalization of prostitution in the United States using a natural experiment, which allows us to provide causal estimates on the impacts of decriminalization.
-Bisschop, Kastoryano and van der Klaauw (forthcoming) show that opening legal street prostitution zones in the Netherlands reduces sexual abuse and rape; Cameron, Muz and Shah (2016) show that unexpectedly criminalizing sex work in Indonesia increases STI rates and decreases condom use; Lee and Persson (2015, 2016) provide theoretical analysis of how decriminalization affects the market for sex work.
+This is the first article to evaluate the decriminalization of prostitution in the U.S. using a natural experiment, which allows us to provide causal estimates on the impacts of decriminalization.
+Bisschop et al. (2017) show that opening legal street prostitution zones in the Netherlands reduces sexual abuse and rape; Cameron et al. (2016) show that unexpectedly criminalizing sex work in Indonesia increases STI rates and decreases condom use; Lee and Persson (2015, 2016) provide theoretical analysis of how decriminalization affects the market for sex work.

 This study contributes to the economics of prostitution literature by extending analysis to policy changes, particularly the decriminalization of indoor sex work.
 The literature on sex work in economics primarily begins with the seminal paper by Edlund and Korn (2002) suggesting that if prostitutes compromise marriage market prospects, they must be compensated, thus explaining the financial premium to sex work.
 Arunachalam and Shah (2008) argue the premium to sex work is not due to the marriage market but is compensation for risk.
-A related strand of this literature estimates the premium to risky, non-condom sex in the sex market (see Rao et al. (2003); Gertler, Shah and Bertozzi (2005); Robinson and Yeh (2012); Arunachalam and Shah (2013)).
-Only recently has the economics literature started investigating the relative merits of policies impacting the sex market (see for example, Gertler and Shah (2011); Immordino and Russo (2015); Lee and Persson (2015); Cameron, Muz and Shah (2016); Bisschop, Kastoryano and van der Klaauw (forthcoming)).
+A related strand of this literature estimates the premium to risky, non-condom sex in the sex market (see Rao et al., 2003; Gertler et al., 2005; Robinson and Yeh, 2012; Arunachalam and Shah, 2013).
+Only recently has the economics literature started investigating the relative merits of policies impacting the sex market (see e.g., Gertler and Shah, 2011; Immordino and Russo, 2015; Lee and Persson, 2015; Cameron et al., 2016; Bisschop et al., 2017).

-It is important to note that the outcomes of interest in this paper are not only prostitution related-we use population level STI outcomes and reported rape offenses.
+It is important to note that the outcomes of interest in this article are not only prostitution related-we use population level STI outcomes and reported rape offences.
 This allows us to say something about the impacts of decriminalization as they relate to the population at large, not just sex workers.
-We estimate that approximately 5 to 50 percent of the decline in gonorrhea is from sex workers with the rest coming from the general female population in Rhode Island.
-While we cannot quantify how much of the rape reduction is coming from sex workers, we believe some proportion of the decrease in rape offenses is coming from non-sex workers.
-If anything, sex workers are more likely to report rape offenses to police after decriminalization (WHO, 2005), so the fact that we are finding overall decreases suggests that non-sex workers are also part of this decrease.
+We estimate that approximately 5-50% of the decline in gonorrhoea is from sex workers with the rest coming from the general female population in Rhode Island.
+While we cannot quantify how much of the rape reduction is coming from sex workers, we believe some proportion of the decrease in rape offences is coming from non-sex workers.
+If anything, sex workers are more likely to report rape offences to police after decriminalization (WHO, 2005), so the fact that we are finding overall decreases suggests that non-sex workers are also part of this decrease.